A brief and in-progress overview of ‘the commons’ of Routes and Places.

 Part III: 1750-1930s Colonialism and Industry

 1750-1850 – Land stewardship and custodianship mix with rationalism and new relationships to king, god, and country.
 Property lines define links between countryside and urban centres, the modern map of England and its public transportation links emerge (this is why the rural roads are straight).
 English pastoral dominates public consciousness, a green and pleasant country emerges.
 Access and outdoor recreation mix with custodianship and common rights.
-The relationship between land for profit and land that is for beauty and recreation are experienced differently.
+The relationship between land for profit and land that is for beauty and recreation is experienced differently … and meanwhile, the National Trust was formed in 1895 through Octavia Hill’s vision that “we all want quiet, beauty, and space.”
+Orginally focused on preserving open spaces for the urban poor, since its founding, the National Trust has gradually shifted toward protecting country houses for middle-class access.

 Resources